DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-codespaces.md

 **Q: Can a Codespace environment be shared?
 Can different people access the same Codespace instance?**

 A Codespace environment is tied to each individual GitHub user account.
 Therefore, a Codespace instance opened by User A cannot be directly accessed by User B. However, User A can set a specific port to be public and [share the URL with others](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace#sharing-a-port).
-However, the server is still running under User A's account.
+However, the instance is still running under User A's account.

 **Q: Personal Codespace vs. Organization Codespace?
 How is Codespace billed?**